MALAYSIAN KATSU CURRY

 Ground Nut Oil

 3. Once the spices have cooked out, add the sliced banana and stir in the peanut butter, soy sauce and honey.
-Turn the heat up and then gradually add the chicken stock, stirring so as to get an even consistency.
+Then, turn the heat up and then gradually add the chicken stock, stirring so as to get an even consistency.
 Reduce the heat to a gentle simmer allow to reduce for 20 minutes or until the sauce has thickened to a heavy pouring consistency.
 Season to taste with salt and pepper.

 7. Place a large frying pan over a medium heat and fill with ground nut oil until you have a depth of 3-4mm of oil in the pan.
 Once the oil is hot, carefully lay the chicken into the pan and cook for 3 minutes on each side until completely golden and crisp.
-Lift out the chicken and drain any remaining oil on kitchen paper.
+Then, lift out the chicken and drain any remaining oil on kitchen paper.